0x00-0x00/crypt/README.md

 Notes:

-If you python3.6 is 'python' in your PATH, you'll need to link it using:
+If your python3.6 is 'python' in your PATH, you'll need to link it using:
 ```bash
 # confirm your python version
 user@pc$ python -V